redhat-nfvpe/onap-lab-experimental/README.md

 * Orchestrator: This is the machine we will use to run the scripts to remotely orchestrate the lab.
   We will just be using bash, ssh, and a few extra utilities, so any Unix-like machine should do.
 * Hypervisor: This is the machine that manages and bootstraps our cloud machines.
-It must run CentOS (or RHEL) and be capable of supporting a few virtual machines.
+It must have CentOS (or RHEL) and be capable of supporting a few virtual machines.
 * Cloud: One or more machines that will provide the cloud resources for OpenStack to provision and manage.
 Actually, within the cloud role there are various sub-roles, such as compute, storage,